momalab/PAPER/inference/README.md

 * `naive` and `adapt` programs require FHE-specific parameters.
 * `<rotation_steps>` are used in `adapt` programs only.

-The program corresponding to the PAPER implementation is ensemble_adapt.
+The program corresponding to the PAPER implementation is `ensemble_adapt`.
-For this program, make commands are available to run ResNet models.
+For this program, `make` commands are available to run ResNet models.
 For example, to run ResNet18 with two models, use:
 ```bash
 make resnet18 MODEL1=model1.json MODEL2=model2.json DATASET=dataset.json NITERS=1